iomeone/Fun-Scheme-Compiler/README.md

 The following 5 runtime errors have been identified and fixed with properly raised exceptions:

 1. Division by zero.
+    Originally, any division by 0 caused execution to hang and timeout.
     This was fixed by assuring that the parameter b of
     ```c++
     u64 prim__47(u64 a, u64 b)